yingx9/tp/docs/DeveloperGuide.md

        Expected: A book with ISBN: 9783161484100, Title: Crime and Punishment, Author: Dostoevsky, and Status: AVAILABLE is created and added into the list.
 A message with details of the added book is displayed to acknowledge that the book has been added successfully.
+A warning is given to tell the user that the Status and Genre was not given.

     ```
+    Attention: Status is not stated.
+Status set to default: AVAILABLE.
+    Attention: Genre is not stated.
+Genre not set.
     This book is added:
     [B]  ID: 1 Title: Crime and Punishment ISBN: 9783161484100 Author: Dostoevsky Genre: - Status: AVAILABLE Received Date: 12 Nov 2023
     ____________________________________________________________